S-A-M-22/BiteBuilder/README.md

 This project was developed collaboratively as part of a university group assignment and deployed on an AWS EC2 instance.

-💻 A demonstration video showcasing the fully functional application is available [here](https://github.com/S-A-M-22/BiteBuilder/blob/main/BiteBuilder%20App%20Demo%20Video.mp4).
+💻 A demonstration video showcasing the fully functional application is available [here](https://github.com/S-A-M-22/BiteBuilder/blob/main/BiteBuilder%20App%20Demo%20Video.mp4) to download.

 This guide explains how to set up, run, and troubleshoot both the backend and frontend locally.